Semihalf/edk2-platforms/Readme.md

-    1. Maintainer sends patch email to edk2-devel mailing list announcing the creation of a new branch in edk2-platforms with Readme.MD.
-Readme.MD must be in root of branch with summary, owners, status, build instructions, target update instructions, OS compatibility, known issues/limitations, links to related materials, and anything else a developer needs to use platform(s) in that branch.
+    1. Maintainer sends patch email to edk2-devel mailing list announcing the creation of a new branch in edk2-platforms with Readme.md.
+Readme.md must be in root of branch with summary, owners, status, build instructions, target update instructions, OS compatibility, known issues/limitations, links to related materials, and anything else a developer needs to use platform(s) in that branch.

-    2. Readme.MD must provide the PACKAGES_PATH setting required to
+    2. Readme.md must provide the PACKAGES_PATH setting required to
        build along with the branch names of other repos that platform requires.
-This allows a platform developer(s) to use packages from edk2/master or to use packages from a validates UDK release (e.g. edk2/UDK2015).
+This allows a platform developer(s) to use packages from edk2/master or to use packages from a validated UDK release (e.g. edk2/UDK2015).

-    3. Maintainer creates branch with Readme.MD in edk2-platforms
+    3. Maintainer creates branch with Readme.md in edk2-platforms

-    4. An edk2-platforms branch for platforms under developer use the following branch naming convention:
+    4. An edk2-platforms branch for platforms under development use the following branch naming convention:

          `edk2-platforms/devel-*`